Paddle Boarding With Your Dog

 A STEP BY STEP APPROACH

 Dogs can be the best companions - loyal, friendly and always happy to see you – which can make it tough to leave them behind when you are setting out on a SUP adventure.
 With most water sports, it’s difficult or impossible to take your pup with you.
 Fortunately, stand up paddle boarding is an exception, as long as you prepare properly for paddling with your best friend.
-We love to take our dogs out with us, so here we have compiled some important tips for taking your fur baby on a watery adventure.
+We love to take our dogs out with us, so here we have compiled some important tips for taking your good boy or girl on an adventure.

 Prepare Your Dog For Water